Michelle DuBarry: Performing career

-After divorcing from his wife in 1961, Alldread began performing in drag shows, initially under the name Anita Modé.
+After divorcing his wife in 1961, Alldread began performing in drag shows, initially under the name Anita Modé.
 He adopted the name Michelle DuBarry in 1969 upon joining the Phase One drag troupe, taking his new performing surname from the 1943 film Du Barry Was a Lady.
 When his colleagues in Phase One later moved to Vancouver, DuBarry formed a new trio, The Great Impostors, with Tammy Autumn and Rusty Ryan.

 In his day job, Alldread worked as a women's shoe salesman.

-As DuBarry, he has been involved in the Trillium Monarchist Society and the Expressions Club, and has held the title of Empress of Toronto in the Imperial Court System.
+As DuBarry, he was involved in the Trillium Monarchist Society and the Expressions Club, and held the title of Empress of Toronto in the Imperial Court System.
 He continued to perform as a drag queen in Toronto, including bar shows and charity fundraisers for causes such as HIV/AIDS awareness and Gilda's Club.
 DuBarry served as grand marshal of Toronto's Pride parade in 2007.

-DuBarry's signature number as a performer is Nancy LaMott's "We Can Be Kind".
+DuBarry's signature number as a performer was Nancy LaMott's "We Can Be Kind".

 Following the announcement of DuBarry's Guinness distinction, some residents of Portland, Oregon argued that the title should instead be awarded to Darcelle XV, who is a year older than Alldread.
 Darcelle was awarded the title by Guinness on August 15, 2016.

+In fall 2019, Egale Canada launched #GetHerOnEllen, a social media campaign to get her booked as an interview guest on The Ellen DeGeneres Show, both to celebrate her life story and to highlight issues around aging in the LGBTQ community.

 In 2020 DuBarry appeared as a guest in the seventh episode of the first season of Canada's Drag Race, appearing as a judge in the Miss Loose Jaw Pageant, that week's maxi challenge.

 In 2021, CBC Radio One's The Doc Project aired a documentary feature on DuBarry, suggesting that the COVID-19 pandemic, and the associated shutdown of nearly all drag-related venues and events in 2020, had dampened Alldread's enthusiasm for going out as Michelle anymore.
 In 2022, after beginning to show some symptoms of dementia, Alldread moved into a long-term care home, and a sale of some of his drag outfits and jewellery was staged at The 519 in April.

+She died in Toronto on July 1, 2026 at the age of 94.